top of page

 This is why your Picks in The Majors will be so critical to your outcome in the competition.

-The points your squad players win you in The Ryder Cup, will be adjusted by the points they won you in the Four Masters we’ve contested.
+The points your squad players win you in The Ryder Cup, will be adjusted by the points they won you in the Four Majors we’ve contested.

-And this is why it’s unlikely that you will have all 24 Ryder Cup players in your squad.
+I think it’s highly unlikely that you will have all 24 Ryder Cup players in your squad.
 You could have picked Scottie and Rory all 4 times, and their value in The Ryder Cup for you will be 10% of the Total Points each won you across The Four Majors, I’d guess around 80 points will be the maximum (800 points across the four Majors), for every point they collect in the Ryder Cup.

-You might end up with all 24 players in your Ryder Cup Squad, you might end up with 7, I think it’s more likely to be around 12/15 players, some of which you would have picked 3 or 4 times, some perhaps once.
-Actually the picks for The Open Championship could be really strategic 😳😳
+You could end up with all 24 players in your Ryder Cup Squad, you could end up with just 7, I think it’s more likely to be around 12/15 players, some of which you would have picked 3 or 4 times, some perhaps once.
+Actually the picks for the last of the Majors included in this, The Open Championship, could become really strategic 😳😳

 The chances are though, that also during The Majors, you would have picked players that haven’t qualified for The Ryder Cup, because they’re not good enough, or not European or American (some would argue that’s the same thing!!!).

-These Picks will directly affect the points your TWO WILDCARD Picks you will be allowed for The Ryder Cup will be worth, as their values will be determined by the average values of the picks you made across The Majors, THAT ARE NOT TAKING PART IN THE RYDER CUP.
+These Picks though will though directly affect the points your TWO WILDCARD Picks you will be allowed for The Ryder Cup win you, as their values will be determined by the average values of the picks you made across The Majors, THAT ARE NOT TAKING PART IN THE RYDER CUP.

 There will be a few other ‘tweaks’ and bonus points on offer throughout both The Majors and The Ryder Cup, but the above is the crux of it…..